pmahnke/mahnke-cocktails/recipe_processed/french_75.md

 layout: recipe
 author: Anders Erickson Cocktail Recipes
 title: "French 75"
+categories: [ champagne, sour, cocktail]
 permalink: "/recipe/french75.html"
 iconfile: french_75
 stars: 5
-category: "Champagne, Cognac -OR- Gin "
+base_spirits: "Champagne, Cognac -OR- Gin "
 youtube: "Viz7yWfcmdo"
 excerpt: |
   The French 75 is a sparkling cocktail that’s maintained its popularity for nearly a century.
 An effervescent twist on the Gin Sour, its simple to make and perfect to drink anytime.